Why Hydrogen?

 Resilience

-The wheels of industry need to keep turning and having hydrogen stored mitigates against interruptions to supply and improves resilience.
+The wheels of industry need to keep turning and as hydrogen can be stored, it mitigates against interruptions to supply and improves resilience.

 Mobility